pulumi/docs/content/quickstart/install.md

 <!--
 NOTE: To update this page with a new binary release, do the following:
+- Update `static/latest-version`
-- Update `installer_version` in the YAML front matter above.
+- Update `content/reference/changelog.md`
-- Update changelog.md with the latest fixes in the release -->
+-->

 First things first, let's install the Pulumi CLI on your machine.